Catomag/Mobileadora/README.md

-# MobileConnector
+# Mobileadora

 **WARNING THIS IS README IS STILL UNFINISHED, YOU ARE ENTERING THE DANGERZONE**

-MobileConnector (Better name pending) is a tool to use mobile clients as controllers.
+Mobileadora is a tool to use mobile clients as controllers.
 The library handles multiple clients and allows the user to request any data input at any time.

 ## How it works
 The library connects to browsers and uses websockets to communicate with clients.
 The server uses websockets to ask the client for information periodically.
 In order to function, the client needs to be able to read and understand the server's messages to generate input.
 Lucky for you, there is a [sister project](https://github.com/Catomag/mobile-connector-client) to this repository which implements the specification.
 All you need to do is download that source code, host it on an http server and profit.